ONSdigital/sml-user-docs/UserGuides/CellKeyPerturbation/CellKeyPerturbation_Py.md

 ### Requirements and Dependencies

-- This method requires microdata and a ptable file.
+- This method requires microdata and a perturbation table (ptable) file.
 - The microdata and the ptable each need to be supplied as a pandas dataframe.
 - The microdata must include a record key variable for cell key perturbation to be applied.